mrdurden-hub/youtube_downloader/README.md

 # Youtube downloader using python

-Use this design to download MP3, MP4 and MP3 playlist and MP4 playlist
+Use this project to download MP3, MP4 and MP3 playlist and MP4 playlist

 ## How to use it?